 May is Mental Health Month, a time when we consider ways to prevent and treat mental illness – including the agonizing scourge of depression that can result in suicide.
 It is also the month when the Jewish holiday of Shavuot occurs and we read the Book of Ruth, which tells of Naomi, a widow at midlife so despondent and hopeless that she tells her daughter-in-law Ruth to call her Marah, the Hebrew word for “bitterness,” rather than her actual name, which means “pleasantness.”

-Last week, the New York Times published an article citing a dramatic increase in suicide among baby boomers.
+In 2013, the New York Times published an article citing a dramatic increase in suicide among baby boomers.
 In seeking cause, many experts point to financial reversal, loneliness, unemployment/underemployment, and loss of hope that the security, freedom, and self-actualization expected by this group in the second half of life have, for so many, simply not materialized.
 It was not so long ago that in speaking of the aging baby boomer cohort, many named them likely to be the first generation to have the leisure, financial resources, and health to explore new horizons, offer their skills as respected volunteers and consultants, and develop new hobbies and satisfying relationships.
 In short, boomers were expected to be more free, fulfilled, healthy, and satisfied than others in midlife before them.